yevhen/Streamstone/README.md

 The api is stateless and all exposed objects are immutable, once fully constructed.
 Streamstone doesn't dictate payload serialization protocol, so you are free to choose any protocol you want.

 Optimistic concurrency is implemented by making version part of RowKey identifier.
-Idempotence support is done by automatically creating additional entity for every event, with RowKey value set to a unique identifier of a source event (consistent secondary index).
+Duplicate event detection is done by automatically creating additional entity for every event, with RowKey value set to a unique identifier of a source event (consistent secondary index).

 ## Schema